 Carved Driftwood

 In an upmarket restaurant in Ubud, I saw these remarkable pieces of carved driftwood.
 A bit of inquiry revealed that this is one of the favorite art forms in Bali.
 This is something I would love to pick up.
-Driftwood art is beautiful amalgamation dynamics of nature and creativity of man.
+Driftwood art is beautiful amalgamation dynamics of nature and the creativity of man.

 Wooden Toys

 Wooden toys can again be found in all markets in Bali.
-However, in Ubud, I saw a few designer stores that sell some real funky wooden toys that can even serve as lovely home décor items.
+However, in Ubud, I saw a few designer stores that sell some really funky wooden toys that can even serve as lovely home décor items.

 Wooden utility Items

-If you believe in buying utility items, there are wood carved bowls and trays.
+If you believe in buying utility items, there are wood-carved bowls and trays.

 Paintings as Bali Souvenirs